 Each month, I keep track of 30 countries, hundreds of stocks, and a variety of key commodities, and there are generally a small handful of ideas each month that really stick out as strong opportunities.
 That’s what this service will focus on: giving you my most high-conviction individual investment idea twice per month in one place.
+I also provide a high-level macro overview with each report.

 A subscription to this service comes with several components and is suitable for individual investors and asset managers with a long-term focus.